Mavlishek/starter-academic/content/post/what-is-an-open-world-game/index.md

 ---
-title: What IS an 'Open World' Game?
+title: What IS an Open World Game?
 subtitle: The age old debate, perhaps answered?
 date: 2021-03-02T09:41:08.509Z
 summary: ""